Factibly/factibly/fc-web/README.md

 - Formik &ndash; builds dynamic forms
 - React Dropzone &ndash; creates a file drag n' drop component
 - React Avatar Editor &ndash; creates a component for editing the scale, rotation, etc. of an image
-- Vertical Timeline Component &ndash; creates build one-/two- column vertical timeline components
+- Vertical Timeline Component &ndash; creates one-/two- column vertical timeline components
 - ChartJS &ndash; creates dynamic charts
 - Anime.js &ndash; creates various animations
-- Scroll Magic &ndash; creates scrolling animations
 - date-fns &ndash; simplifies date formatting and parsing
 - zxcvbn &ndash; measures password strength
 - country-list &ndash; generates a list of country names and their ISO-3166 codes
 - react-country-flag &ndash; creates the SVG and emoji versions of select country flags
-- EmailJS &ndash; sends automated pre-formatted emails
+- EmailJS &ndash; sends automated pre-formatted emails on the client side
+- Asana &ndash; serves as the client library for Asana APIs
 - Jest &ndash; provides a framework for automated tests
 - Enzyme &ndash; simplifies automated tests

 Immutability is important in Redux and, in most cases, can be achieved with functional callback methods, such as `Array.prototype.map()` and `Array.prototype.reduce()`, and with the spread operator &mdash; that is, `...` &mdash; in ES6 or above.
-This project does _not_ use any special immutable libraries such as Immutable.js or Immer.
+We do _not_ use any special immutable libraries such as Immutable.js or Immer.

 [Dependabot](https://dependabot.com/) automatically detects any updates to the project dependencies; when it does, it creates a PR that modifies the [package.json](package.json) file accordingly and that merges onto the default branch.